-U.S. Federal 2022-2024
+U.S. Federal 2023-2025

-California 2021-2024
+California 2022-2025

-New York 2022-2024
+New York 2023-2025

-Kansas 2022-2024
+Kansas 2023-2025

-France 2022-2024
+France 2023-2025

-Singapore 2021-2024
+Singapore 2022-2025

-The Company had \$256 and \$327 of accrued interest and penalties as of March 3, 2024 and February 26, 2023, respectively.
+The Company had \$19 and \$256 of accrued interest and penalties as of March 2, 2025 and March 3, 2024, respectively.
 The Company's policy is to include applicable interest and penalties related to unrecognized tax benefits as a component of current income tax expense.

 On December 22, 2017, the U.S. government enacted comprehensive tax reform commonly referred to as the Tax Cuts and Jobs Act ("TCJA" or "Tax Act") and significantly revised U.S. corporate income tax by, among other things, lowering corporate income tax rates, imposing a one-time transition tax on deemed repatriated earnings of non-U.S. subsidiaries, and implementing a territorial tax system.
 As a result of the Tax Act, the Company recorded taxes payable to be paid in installments over eight years.
-The remaining balance of these installment payments, as of March 3, 2024, was approximately \$9,500 to be paid over the next two years.
+The remaining balance of these installment payments, as of March 2, 2025, was approximately \$5,300 to be paid in 2026.

 On August 16, 2022, the Inflation Reduction Act was signed into law.
 The Inflation Reduction Act includes various tax provisions, which are effective for tax years beginning on or after January 1, 2023.
 For tax years beginning after December 31, 2021, the Tax Cuts & Jobs Act of 2017 eliminated the option to deduct research and development expenditures as incurred and instead required taxpayers to capitalize and amortize them over five or 15 years beginning in 2022.
-The Company incurs research and development expenses in the U.S., as such, the research and development expense addback is in the U.S. tax return.
-The Company will continue to monitor the possible future impact of changes in tax legislation.
+The Company incurs research and development expenses in the U.S., as such, the research and development expenses in the U.S., as such, the research and development to monitor the possible future impact of changes in tax legislation.

-The Company has no ongoing examinations of its Federal returns.
+The Company has no ongoing examinations of its federal returns.